piwanaga/Capstone-Project/README.md

-# Capstone-Project

-The goal of this website will be to allow users to browse and save food recipes.
-Users should be able to create accounts, save recipes to their accounts and comment on existing recipes to share their feedback.
-I intend for the site to accommodate cooks of all ages and varying skill levels, but geared more towards beginners.
-I plan to use data that includes recipes and ideally additional information about those recipes such as ingredients, techniques and cuisine.

-As of right now, my database will include models for Users, Recipes, Saved Recipes, Comments, Tags and Recipe Tags.
-For what I envision, I think these tables will be enough to store the data and relationships I need.
-As far as the API goes, I think that retrieving recipe data should be straightforward although I am not sure about what limitations there may be for free access.
-The only sensitive information I plan on capturing is a user’s email address and password for their account.

-Users will be able to go to the homepage of the site and see some recommended/popular recipes.
-From the homepage, they can search for recipes using keywords, or browse recipes based on certain criteria such as ingredients, cuisine, or cooking technique.
-From the homepage they can also register/login to their own account, from which they can view their saved recipes.
-While viewing a recipe, users will be able to save that recipe, view comments and add their own comments.

-Some additional functionality I would potentially like to include is the ability for users to add new recipes as well as a way to recommend new recipes to users based on what recipes they’ve saved or what recipe they are currently viewing.
+News Aggregator

+The goal of my website will be to allow users to create accounts and search for, browse, and save news articles.
+The demographic of my users will be all ages (anyone who wants to read news articles), and could be from any country.
+I plan to use data from Microsoft’s Bing News Search API which will include headlines, descriptions of articles and links to articles.
+I think this data will be sufficient for the functionality I want to include.

+Roughly speaking, I plan to store data about users including personal info such as login credentials as well as stories that they save and maybe certain preferences if I make it that far.
+I also plan to store data for comments.
+Issues I could run into with my API include retrieving and utilizing data the way I want to, but the Bing API seems pretty robust so I hope that it is a straightforward process.

+The functionality or flow that I am hoping for is a user can visit the site and see trending or popular articles.
+From there, they will have the ability to create an account or sign in to their existing account.
+Once logged in, a user should be able to see stories they have saved and have the ability to comment on stories.
+Some additional features I would like to implement include user preferences such as preferred topics and region as well as the ability to suggest related stories.